TheRoadQaQ/ReLIFT/README.md

 This repository includes:

 - `ReLIFT`: Codes for training ReLIFT, interleaved with fine-tuning for hardest questions.
 Our main code changes are in ReLIFT/verl/verl/relift.
-- `dataset`: Dataset for training and evaluating LUFFY.
+- `dataset`: Dataset for training and evaluating ReLIFT.
-- `examples`: Example script to train LUFFY.
+- `examples`: Example script to train ReLIFT.
 - `eval_scripts`: Evaluation scripts.

 ---